Laurent-EECS/ssh/README.md

 Choose a passphrase, confirm the passphrase !

-Your SSH private key and your SSH public key are now in your local directory */home/user_name/.ssh/* with the names *id_25519* and *id25519.pub* for the SSH public key !
+Your SSH private key and your SSH public key are now in your local directory */home/user_name/.ssh/* with the names *id_25519* and *id25519.pub* for the SSH public key.

 You must now copy your SSH public key on the remote computer system with the command line below :
 ```